simonhaemmerle/msdp-setup/README.md

 terraform destroy
 ```

->**Info:** You can run the same commands in the same order in your Gitlab pipeline or Github action and maybe separate them into different stages / jobs.
+> **Info:** You can run the same commands in the same order in your Gitlab pipeline or GitHub action and maybe separate them into different stages / jobs.

 ### Other ways to manage your MSDP clusters